oinam/notes/awesome/bookmarks.md

 	- [USB-C](https://usbc.guide) tries to help you find the right USB-C for you or you can just browse and learn more.
 	- [Webperf Tests](https://www.swyx.io/webperf-tests) tools to test Webpage Performance.
 	- [Who is my ISP](https://www.whoismyisp.org)
+- Environment
+	- [ShadeMap](https://shademap.app/) Simulate sun shadows for any time and place on Earth.
 - Fun, Lab & Experiments
 	- [2050.Earth](https://2050.earth/) is a site about the future as seen through the eyes of futurologists, scientists, and Internet users from all corners of the globe.
 	- [America Road Trip Simulation](https://4m3ric4.com)